Antonio Boalis

 Among the detractors, in their majority of progressive tendency, the argument of animal abuse is exposed.
 Among those who support the so-called "national festival", mainly of a conservative tendency, one of the main arguments defended is that the greatest representatives of national art and history, such as Goya and Picasso, immortalized the figure of the bull in many of their works.

-Out of curiosity I did some research and was surprised to find that both artists also included the pig in some of their works.
-Perhaps then the suffering of this animal has not penetrated into Spanish society because it does not have political connotations, at least without resorting to the literary figure of metaphor.
+Out of curiosity I researched about it and was surprised to discover that both artists also included the pig in some of their works.
+Perhaps then the suffering of this animal has not permeated Spanish society because it lacks political connotations, at least without resorting to the literary figure of the simile.

 Photographer in Malaga, Costa del Sol, Spain